prohippo/pyelly/README.txt

 framework for translation from UTF-8 to UTF-8.

 The latest version has been completely rewritten in mostly object-oriented Python.
-It has now passed alpha testing and may be downloaded in a beta release from Github.
-Go to https://github.com/prohippo/pyelly.git .
-The latest package is v0.4.1beta.
+It has now passed multiple stages of beta testing and may be downloaded from Github at https://github.com/prohippo/pyelly.git .
+The latest release is v0.5beta.

 To learn how to use PyElly, see the PyEllyManual.pdf file in the same directory as this README.txt file.
-This has 92 pages of information, including an overview of some basic linguistics.
+This has 96 pages of information, including an overview of some basic linguistics.
 Documentation of individual Python source files can be generated as needed with the Python pydoc utility.

-At present, PyElly consists of 57 Python modules comprising about 16 thousand lines of source code.
-Included also are various definition files to support basic English-language capabilities and various rule files for some simple applications, including
+At present, PyElly consists of 58 Python modules comprising about 16 thousand lines of source code.
+Included also are various definition files to support basic English-language capabilities and various sample applications, including

 * indexing - remove stopwords and get stems for content words from raw text input.